HunorMarton/svg-tutorial/src/content/svg/snowing.md

   title: Animation on hover
   link: animation-on-hover
 next:
-  title: How to Create Background Patterns with SVG and CSS
+  title: How to Inline SVG in CSS
-  link: background-pattern
+  link: svg-in-css
 ---

 To continue our <a href="/svg/forest">forest example</a> we can add a snowing effect with a similar animation.
 We animate `transform` again, but this time we move many more elements.